 Tested on Honda Civic and Accord, Toyota Camry

-Most common type of rack to use on sedan is trunk rack.
+The most common type of rack to use on sedans is trunk rack.
 Sedans don’t come equipped with roof rails, so to install crossbars (required for roof bike racks) you will first need to purchase and install a set of special posts.
 Only once that is done you can take care of the racks itself.

 So, if for some reason you don’t like trunk racks (and there are some reasons not to), roof rack system is the one we recommend, because except for bike rack, it can be used for cargo and skis.

-Hitches are even more rare on sedans.
-Technically, you can buy and install one as extra to use with hitch-attached rack, but they never come pre-installed.
+Hitches are even rarer on sedans.
+Technically, you can buy and install one as extra to use with a hitch-attached rack, but they never come pre-installed.
 Compared to roof racks, hitches on sedans can only be used to take bike racks, so not the most versatile solution.